UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-According to Article 249 of the Indian Constitution, the Parliament of India acquires the power to legislate on any item in the State List in the national interest if a resolution to that effect is passed by the Rajya Sabha by a majority of not less than two-thirds of its members present and voting.
+As per Article 249 of the Indian Constitution, the Parliament of India can legislate on a subject in the State List if the Rajya Sabha passes a resolution stating that it is necessary in the national interest.
+This resolution must be approved by a majority of not less than two-thirds of the members present and voting.

 QUESTION 3